WHAT AM I WRITING NOW?

 I have been working on my memoir since Martha Stewart was in prison.
 It was written in a rather unusual way.
 To overcome procrastination and finally get it done, I vowed to post a different piece every weekday by noon on Facebook which I did for six weeks.

-It is almost finished.
+It is now finished.

 The title of this memoir?
 “Makeup Tips from Auschwitz.
 How Vanity Saved my Mother’s Life.”